opendott-smartcities/II/D11_co-designed-concepts/naming.md

 - OpenObjectDataBase - OODB (sounds a little too opensourcey - OSF - for my taste, and excludes the machine / app)
 - Valuething
 - ValeCoisa ("coisa" being "thing" in pt-br)

-## Updated 28.02.2021

-For the time being, I'm settling with "valudata" for the universal database, and or "e.valudata" for the hardware/software to access and query it.
-Registered a domain name yesterday, valudata.org.

-## Updated 03.03.21

-Playing now with the idea of calling the hardware part "Evaluation Interface", or short "EI".
-"Ei" in Portuguese is a (very) informal way to call someone's attention, akin to "hey!".
-It could be an interesting way to trigger a voice-operated machine.
-Thinking an Alexa for repairs.
-Some languages will also pronounce it similar to the English "I" or "eye".
-"Eye, is this thing repairable?".
-I am not 100% sure it will work in German, though, as "Ei" means "egg".
-Unless we decide to go for an oval shape, which could add some fun to it as well.

- **P.S.:** How about "E-I"?

-## Updating on 14.04.21

-I forgot even to mention on this document, but some weeks ago I was still under brainstorm mode and checking available domain names.
-I eventually found that _reuse.city_ was available and decided to acquire it.
-As soon as I found the name, the shape of the whole project started to unfold before me (oops, but that part of the story should be told elsewhere).

-## P.S.:

-At some point I decided to use "thingwiki" for the prototype of the universal registry of things, and registered a domain name for that too.